 While cities are often the main destinations that are visited, you may find that there is a specific point of interest that you want to see too.

-Located in Siem Reap, Angkor Wat or the City Temple in English, is Cambodia’s most famous tourist attraction.
-The temples were built in the 12th century by King Suryavarman the II and are known for their balance and beauty.
+Located in Siem Reap, Angkor Wat or the City Temple in English is Cambodia’s most famous tourist attraction.
+The temples were built in the 12th century by King Suryavarman II and are known for their balance and beauty.
 The main shrine stands at 669 feet tall and rises above the rectangular reservoir that is also on the grounds.

 Bayon Temple is located within Angkor and is known for having hundreds of smiling faces that are positioned out in every direction.
-The faces have become another famous part of the Ankgor temple complex and is another must-see attraction.
+The faces have become another famous part of the Angkor temple complex and is another must-see attraction.

 The Angkor complex is large.
-So large that one location, Banteay Srei is considered its own attraction.
+So large that one location, Banteay Srei, is considered its own attraction.
 While it is technically a part of Angkor, this temple sits 15 miles outside of the main Angkor Wat temples.

 Koh Ker used to be the capital of the Khmer Empire, which is when ornate buildings and sculptures were erected.
 The most famous is the 30-foot-tall Prasat Thom temple, which is hidden in the jungle.
-As one of the last temple destinations open to the public because of its remote location, a new road has allowed visitor access to this incredible site.
+As one of the last temple destinations open to the public because of its remote location, a new road has allowed visitors access to this incredible site.

-The Royal Palace in Phnom Penh is a large complex of buildings that was constructed for the country’s king.
-The impressive outline is striking against the blue sky and you can see classic architecture with the Khmer roofs and gold gilding.
+The Royal Palace in Phnom Penh is a large complex of buildings that were constructed for the country’s king.
+The impressive outline is striking against the blue sky, and you can see classic architecture with the Khmer roofs and gold gilding.